Christochi/Vault-AWS-Credential-Generator/README.md

 The repository comprises 3 directories: **modules, setup and test**

 ### modules directory
-- **aws-ec2 module** contains code for provisioning an EC2 instance in a subnet that already exists in AWS.
-You will have to tweak the code for the subnet
+- **aws-ec2 module** contains code for provisioning an EC2 instance in a subnet that already exists in AWS
 - **vault-aws module** sets up aws secrets engine and IAM credentials using your aws account and credentials.
 Terraform automatically fetches them

 ### setup directory